Knee replacement is a surgical procedure in which the weight-bearing surfaces are replaced in order to relieve pain and discomfort at the knee joint.

 There are factors that may affect the recovery time after knee replacement.
 These are:

 1. How Soon Physiotherapy Starts

 The earlier physiotherapy starts, the better the recovery time.
 Physiotherapy should start at least 24 hours after the surgery is performed.

 2. How Quickly The Patient Can Progress Through The Exercises

 Exercises progress as the patient improves.
 No two patients are the same.
 Patient A may do isometric exercises for 1 week and progress to strengthening exercises using weights while Patient B may do isometric exercises for 2 weeks and progress to using weights.

-It is usually stated that younger people recover faster than older people. younger people tend to be more eager to become independent while older people may take a while to go through the exercises to independence.
+It is usually known that younger people recover faster than older people.
+Younger people tend to be more eager to become independent while older people may take a while to go through the exercises to independence.

 4. The Condition Of The Unaffected Leg

-If the unaffected leg has some elements of arthritis, it can affect recovery as the unaffected leg may not be strong enough to carry the body weight alone. this can affect recovery time as exercises will need to be done on both legs to ensure that there will be even weight shared between the two legs.
+If the unaffected leg isn’t fully healthy, it can affect recovery as the unaffected leg may not be strong enough to carry the body weight alone.
+This can affect recovery time as exercises will need to be done on both legs to ensure that there will be even weight shared between the two legs.

 Physiotherapy management is very vital to recovering from knee replacement surgery because it helps to: